 But there’s no doubt that for players to reach their peak performance, they require the support of an experienced coach who can design and deliver an effective training program.

-Rookie coaches often limit their stroke analysis to looking for errors that might seem obvious to the naked eye, but this is a critical mistake.
-To effectively evaluate a player’s technique, the coach must consider factors such as the player’s attitude, current coaching practices, future goals, and the player’s personality traits.
+Coaches must evaluate a tennis player’s strengths and weaknesses while also evaluating their technique.
+To effectively evaluate a player’s technique, a tennis coach must consider factors such as the player’s attitude, current coaching practices, future goals, and the player’s personality traits.

 As a coach, the last thing you want to do is “bombard” players with instructional advice, especially considering most of the time it’s unwarranted.
 This is where an experienced coach can prove to be invaluable, as they’re able to pinpoint which techniques need correction and those that can wait.

 A good example is serving.
 Time and again, I’ve seen coaches try to address technical problems such as insufficient wrist snap.
 But more often than not, this has little to do with technique and is generally caused by a wayward ball toss.
 There’s no use addressing the wrist snap if the ball toss is not corrected first.

 Having software to instantly supply report cards to athletes after an assessment, and provide you the coach a solid understanding of where your players are at can be a pivotal next step.
 SkillShark provides coaches of all sports with a leading evaluation software and app to greatly help with the evaluation process.
 Coaches are seeing a significant improvement in athlete performance through SkillShark’s instant feedback reports generated after each evaluation.

 Once you have prioritized the technical issues, you can develop a long-term plan designed to improve the player’s performance.
 I would recommend taking a simple approach to not overwhelm the player with new information.
 Remember, complexity is in simplicity.